-Asbestos exposure is, at least for the most part, associated with industrial jobs, such as construction, chemical plants, and factory workers.
-Yet, post office workers are among the workers who’ve faced asbestos exposure in the past.
-Some post office workers continue to face the problem today, and regularly put at risk of developing life-threatening illnesses.
+Post office workers are among the many people who’ve faced asbestos exposure in the past, due to extensive use of the toxic substance at numerous facilities.
+Some post office workers continue to deal with asbestos problems today and are regularly put at risk of developing life-threatening illnesses.

 If you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.